 How to Detect Breast Cancer in Time

-Know the Risk Factors
+Know the risk factors

-- Being a woman: The main risk factor for this disease is belonging to the feminine gender.
+- Being a woman: The main risk factor for this disease is belonging to the female gender.
 Men can develop breast cancer because they have mammary glands, but their probabilities are much less than in women.

 - Being older than 55: Another unchangeable risk factor is age.
 With age, the risk of developing breast cancer increases.
 Two out of every three patients with invasive breast cancer are older than 55.

 - Having a genetic predisposition: Genetics are the third risk factor.
 Having a family history of breast cancer immediately implies a more rigorous control for early detection.
 They calculate that 5 to 10% of breast cancer is hereditary.
 According to the American Cancer Association, having or having had a blood related relative that has suffered from this disease doubles the possibilities of having this disease at any time in their life.